Theme

 A speech and sound model family

-MOSS-TTS Family brings together several related releases for voice generation, including a flagship TTS model, spoken-dialogue generation, prompt-based voice design, realtime speech for voice agents, and sound-effect generation.
+MOSS-TTS Family brings together several related releases for voice generation, including a flagship TTS model, spoken-dialogue generation, prompt-based voice design, realtime speech for voice agents, compact speech generation, and sound-effect generation.

 Why it stands out